 A: Yes, it is.

 A: Yes.
-HDBaseT is the only standard for delivering UltraHD 4K video up to 100m long
+HDBaseT is the only standard that delivers uncompressed Ultra-HD 4K video for up to 100m

-A: Unlike other HD distribution technologies currently available, HDBaseT is the only technology that enables long-reach wired connectivity up to 100 meters for uncompressed full HD multimedia content and up to 100 watts of charging power via a single cable.
+A: Unlike other HD distribution technologies currently available, HDBaseT is the only technology that enables long-reach wired connectivity up to 100 meters for uncompressed ultra-HD multimedia content and up to 100 watts of charging power via a single cable.
 HDBaseT is optimized for video applications and can connect all HDBaseT-enabled home entertainment devices by providing the 5Play convergence.
-Furthermore, HDBaseT technology has the capacity to deliver double the resolution available today, a component necessary for 3D integration and future 2K and 4K formats.
 Other existing solutions also require a specific cable and/or a new proprietary connector while HDBaseT utilizes the existing Ethernet infrastructure.

 A: On June 15, 2011, the Alliance announced the 1.0 Certification Program.
 The Certification Program provides members with a set program for ensuring their products are compliant, interoperable and part of an established product ecosystem.
 This is an important milestone for the Alliance in promoting industry-wide adoption of HDBaseT technology for whole-home and commercial multimedia content distribution.